zircote/swagger-php/docs/reference/processors.md

 ## [ExpandClasses](https://github.com/zircote/swagger-php/tree/master/src/Processors/ExpandClasses.php)

 Iterate over the chain of ancestors of a schema and:
-- merge ancestor annotations/methods/properties into the schema if the ancestor doesn't have a schema itself
+- if the ancestor has a schema
-- inherit from the ancestor if it has a schema (allOf) and stop.
+=> inherit from the ancestor if it has a schema (allOf) and stop.
+- else
+=> merge ancestor properties into the schema.
 ## [ExpandInterfaces](https://github.com/zircote/swagger-php/tree/master/src/Processors/ExpandInterfaces.php)

 Look at all (direct) interfaces for a schema and: